 Because it forms the basis of a duality, it has religious and spiritual significance in many cultures.

-Year 506 (DVI) was a common year starting on Sunday (link will display the full calendar) of the Julian calendar.
+Year 506 (DVI) was a common year starting on Sunday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Messala and Dagalaiphus (or, less frequently, year 1259 Ab urbe condita).
 The denomination 506 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

 80 may refer to: